namsor/namsor-api/README.md

 NamSor API
 ==========

-NamSor Applied Onomastics API and SDKs (Extract Gender, Extract Origin, more...)
+NamSor Applied Onomastics API and SDKs (Extract Gender, Extract Origin, more...).

-# Introduction
 Applied onomastics is the science of proper names.
 Names are meaningful: they can be classified, sorted, filtered, corrected...
 This project is a placeholder to distribute open source SDKs for NamSor API.

 ## NamSor API SDKs
-NamSor Origin SDK for Java, Scala, PHP, Python, C# [more]
 * http://restunited.com/releases/362298905252070923/wrappers
-Extract Gender SDK for Java, Scala, PHP, Python, C# [more]
 * http://restunited.com/releases/353822053726422518/wrappers

 ## NamSor Origin API